groboclown/p4ic4idea/p4java/src/test/resources/data/eng-p4java-vm.das.perforce.com/README.md

 A locally hosted depot version of what the integration tests run against.
 These are intended to run against the Perforce servers internal to the Perforce company, but as we don't have access to those servers, this is the placeholder.

+The depot is constructed through the `construction` directory.

 ## Double Check

 When you work on creating this, follow this checklist: